Locally analytic vectors and rings of periods

 \section{Applications to trianguline representations}

-In this section, we explain how some of the rings introduced provide some results towards the question of the existence of a ring of periods for trianguline representations.
-We also provide a candidate for such a ring and show that in general it is too small, but such that we expect representations that are admissible for it to be trianguline.
+We now explain how some of the rings previously introduced provide some results towards the question of the existence of a ring of periods for trianguline representations.
+We will start by recalling the notions of trianguline representations and refinements.